bradbell/rustad/readme.md

 [CppAD](https://cppad.readthedocs.io/latest/) in a way that :

 1. The API is easy to use.
+2. Its representation of functions using tapes is easy to manipulate.
-2. The source code is easy to understand and helps developers of other AD packages.
+    This makes its source code easy to understand and helps developers of other AD packages.
 3. The package works well with many threads.
 4. The package has special types that supports machine learning algorithms.